pbsag/outviz/README.md

 + `ffspeed` is the free-flow speed on the link, in miles/hour
 + `speed` is the simulated speed from the network assignment, in miles/hour

 It appears that other fields can be coded as well and will be ignored by `outviz`.
+If you want to plot chord diagrams the following fields in a tibble are required:

++ `origin` zone, district, or region
++ `dest`ination zone district, or region
++ `flow` between `origin` and `dest`intation to include in the chord diagram

+As with the link records, it appears that additional fields in this tibble will be ignored by `outviz`.